 @register_ibs_method) decorators.
 This decorator takes in the endpoint and the allowed HTTP method(s) (e.g. GET, POST, PUT, DELETE) that are allowed.
 The same REST endpoint can point to different functions through the specifications of different methods.

 There already exists an extensive REST API that mirrors the existing Python API, but is a curated subset of useful functions.
 For example, the Python API function

 has a mirrored REST API interface at the endpoint

 and returns a JSON-formatted response with the same contents for gps_list.

 Alternatively, a user can opt to expose an endpoint that does not apply any JSON response serialization.
-Specific examples of this need include wanting to serve HTML pages, raw image bytes, CSV or XML downloads, redirects or HTTP errors or any other non-JSON response.
+Specific examples of this include serving HTML pages, raw image bytes, CSV or XML downloads, redirects, HTTP errors or any other non-JSON response.
 Functions that are decorated with

 @register_route also benefit from the same parameter JSON serialization as

-WBIA also supports a basic web interface with viewing tools and curation tools.
+WBIA also supports a basic web interface with viewing and curation tools.
 For example, the routes

 /turk/detection/?gid=X and shows the current annotations for Image RowID=X, where they are located, what metadata is set on them, what parts (if any) have been added to the annotations, and what metadata is on the parts.